Mark Fish: Club career

 In 2005, he began to fall out of favour at Charlton.
-He went on to have a very short loan spell (45 mins) at Ipswich Town in the 2005–06 season but a severe cruciate ligament injury led to Fish announcing his retirement.
+He went on to have a short loan spell at Ipswich Town in the 2005–06 season but a severe cruciate ligament injury led to Fish announcing his retirement.

 Fish returned to football when he signed a six-month contract with his first club Jomo Cosmos in early 2007 but did not play an official game due to his low level of fitness.

 International career

 Internationally, Fish is best remembered as being a crucial part of South Africa's victorious national soccer squad when they won the 1996 African Cup of Nations.
 He scored one of the goals in the quarter final against Algeria.
 He was named to the Team of the Tournament in both the 1996 and 1998 African Cup of Nations.
 In total he won 62 caps for the South African national team, scoring twice.

 He made his international debut in a friendly game against Mexico on 6 October 1993 and received his last cap in a World Cup qualifier against Ghana on 20 June 2004.